 The Meeting Pulse

-Now develop a meeting pulse.
+Now develop a Meeting Pulse™.
 Not all meetings are bad.
 EOS suggests two primary meetings for running a company, one quarterly and one weekly.

-The 90-day meeting stems from the idea that people lose focus roughly every 90 days.
+First is the 90-day meeting, which stems from the idea that people lose focus roughly every 90 days.
 Every quarter a team should step back to review the vision, review the rocks that were completed (ensuring accountability), and look at the rocks for the next period.
 EOS recommends the leadership team meet off-site for one day every quarter.
 Each leader should bring their issues and recommended priorities to the meeting so everyone can get aligned.
 Annually, this 90-day meeting should be expanded to two days for further organizational review, assessment, and vision setting.

-The other key EOS meeting is the weekly meeting.
+The other key Entrepreneurial Operating System meeting is the weekly meeting.
 The leadership team should meet at a set day and time of the week for 90-minutes to review the scorecard, rocks, to-do list, and issues (following the IDS process).
-Once the leadership develops a successful pulse with this meeting they can roll it out to other parts of the organization.
+Once leadership develops a successful pulse with this meeting, then they can roll it out to other parts of the organization.